- About Us

 Study and Work Space

-To create an environment that serves each of these needs, there are over 1350 comfortable study spaces located in three distinct zones in the Library/Learning Commons:
+To create an environment that serves each of these needs, there are over 1400 comfortable study spaces located in three distinct zones:

 Usually busy with high traffic levels.
-These areas are intended for group study and / or instruction and include library service desks.
+Intended for group study and / or instruction and include library service desks.
 Here, low-level conversational noise is to be expected.

-The south side of the main floor (near the Thistle hallway) and the collaborative study room near the elevators (ST 211) of the Gibson Library are designated as common areas, as well as the study table areas (for 2 to 6 people per table) on floors 5, 6 and 7.
+- The south side of the main floor (near the Thistle hallway) and the small group study room near the elevators (ST 211) of the Gibson Library are designated as common areas, as well as the study table areas (for 2 to 6 people per table) on floors 5, 6 and 7.

 Intended to serve as quiet space for readers and students.
 In these areas only low-level talking is permitted and should be kept to a minimum.

-Quiet areas are at the one-person study carrels on each floor, at computers and at the counters overlooking the Guernsey Marketplace.
-Much of floors 5, 6, 7, and 8 are quiet areas.
+- Quiet areas are at the one-person study carrels on the main floor, floors 5, 6, 7, and 8, at public computers, and at the counters overlooking the Guernsey Marketplace.

-On a trial basis for the Fall 2012 - Winter 2014 terms, private, one-person study rooms located on Floor 8, will be available on a drop-in basis.
+- Private, one-person study rooms located on floors 8 are available on a drop-in basis.

 Intended to serve as silent, individual study space for readers and students who need to concentrate.
 No talking is permitted.
 Floors 9,10, and Classroom B (when not in use for instruction) are zoned as silent areas.

-On a trial basis for the Fall 2012 - Winter 2013 terms, private, one-person study rooms located on Floors 9 and 10 will be available on a drop-in basis.
+- Private, one-person study rooms located on floors 9 and 10 are available on a drop-in basis.

 Each floor of the Gibson Library has signage indicating designated areas.